omarkhalifa97/RPS-Game/README.md

 Play game: The server should handle the logic for determining the winner of the game and broadcast the result to all clients.

 Multiplayer support: The server should be able to handle multiple games simultaneously, with each game being played by two clients.

+# How to run
+(this works for windows xp/7/8/10/11
+@ Enter following commands in CMD or Powershell

+_ pyhton3 ./Server.py    # to start server

+_ python3 ./Clinet.py	# to start the game